 \subsection{Population Properties of Spectral Embeddings}

-To keep discussion succinct and pertinent to later material, this section includes only the adjacency and Laplacian input variants to \cref{alg:spectral_clustering} for which asymptotic normality is discussed in \cref{sec:asymp_norm}.
-Here and in the remainder of \cref{sec:community_detection} we consider community memberships fixed \emph{a priori}, with $K$ communities and each community $1 \le k \le K$ having size $n_{k}$.
+For succinctness and pertinence, this section includes only the adjacency and Laplacian input variants to \cref{alg:spectral_clustering} for which asymptotic normality is discussed in \cref{sec:asymp_norm}.
+Here and in the remainder of \cref{sec:community_detection}, we consider community memberships to be fixed \emph{a priori}, with $K$ communities and each community $1 \le k \le K$ having size $n_{k}$.
 In other words, we condition on the community memberships and associated community sizes.